 Cycle times and throughput are the two Kanban metrics that measure your team performance best of all.
 You should pay attention to them to make sure you are delivering results to your clients.

-There is a special law – Little’s Law that connects cycle time, throughput, and WIP limiting.
-The law includes the following formula:
+There is a special law, Little’s Law, which connects cycle time, throughput, and WIP limiting:

 Cycle Time = WIP/Throughput